hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 ## Reinventing the wheel?
 What for?

 Really?
 From the perspective of a DBMS industry it looks exectly vice versa.

-> **Boomer Mode: On**
-> DBMS industry is more than 50 years old, and these crypto-kids are exploring
-> this world for only about 15 years, and already think they've managed to
-> invent something new.
->
-> Remember, kids, there is nothing new under the sun.
-You cannot invent things,
-> you can only learn/explore/discover them.
-> **Boomer Mode: Off**

-Lots of cryptocurrency industry problems would've simply never existed if the proper approach was taken from the very beggining.
+Actually, lots of cryptocurrency industry problems would've simply never existed if the proper approach was taken from the very beggining.
 Let us consider some of them.

 ## Data Availability